wistia/wistia-open-docs/_posts/turnstile-params.md

 });
 /*]]*/</script>

-Turnstile slides an extremely simple form over the video as soon as it's ready to play.
-The sizing of the top and bottom text is determined by the height of the video by default.
+At the beginning, middle, or end Turnstile slides an extremely simple form over the video.
+By default, he sizing of the top and bottom text is determined by the height of the video.
 If you specify the fontSize property in the style option, you can override the default sizing.

+Turnstile also tries to avoid asking for the viewers email if it has already been collected.
+It does this by saving the email in local storage for the specific `location.href` where it was collected.
+You can turn off this functionality by setting `alwaysShow` to false.

 ## Turnstile Options